kgryte/node-metrics-os/README.md

 	metrics = getMetrics();
 ```

-The following is an example output...
+The following is an example metrics output...

 ``` javascript
 {